-Exhibition of 4-H projects in county or state fairs in-person or virtually, is considered a privilege and is voluntary on the part of the exhibitor.
-The exhibition of 4-H projects provides 4-H members an opportunity to display their 4-H projects, enter into competition, and enjoy an educational/social environment with peers.
-With the privilege of exhibition also comes the responsibility for abiding by all of the terms and conditions pertaining to the respective 4-H project.
+Exhibition of 4-H projects in county or state fairs in-person or virtually, is voluntary on the part of the exhibitor.
+The exhibition of 4-H projects provides 4-H members an opportunity to display their 4-H projects, enter into competition, and participate in an educational/social environment with peers.
+With exhibition also comes the responsibility for abiding by all the terms and conditions pertaining to the respective 4-H project.
 Not following the established terms and conditions of the projects will be grounds for exclusion from the competition/exhibition or the project itself.